-Interview dates: annually on 1st and 2nd Thursdays in December.
-Invitations to interview will be sent by email the second week of October.
-Interviews are scheduled on a first-come first-serve basis, with a wait list after they are filled.
+Interview invitations for either track will be emailed approximately the third/fourth week of October, and scheduled on a first-come first-serve basis, with a wait list after they are filled.

-Residents in our program must be a U.S. citizen, lawful permanent resident, refugee, asylee, or possess the appropriate documentation to allow Resident to legally train at the University of Colorado Denver School of Medicine.
-The Department follows GME requirements for application.
-More information on GME application requirements can be found at:
+Residents in our program must be a U.S. citizen, lawful permanent resident, refugee, asylee, or possess the appropriate documentation to allow Residents to legally train at the University of Colorado Denver School of Medicine.
+The Department follows Graduate Medical Education (GME) requirements for application.

-- All of the following are due by the application deadline
+• All of the following are due electronically by the application deadline

-- MSPE/Dean’s Letter (to be submitted as soon as it becomes available)
+• MSPE/Dean’s Letter (to be submitted as soon as available)

-The University of Colorado’s program matches the PGY1 year directly into the Department of Otolaryngology.
+The University of Colorado’s program matches the PGY1 year of both tracks directly into the Department of Otolaryngology.
 The majority of the first year is spent in rotations run by the Department of Surgery.
 These follow the required rotations as spelled out by the Otolaryngology Resident Review Committee.

-Because only three residents are chosen each year for this highly competitive program, applicants are advised to look critically at the strength of their application, as well as their qualifications and achievements towards Otolaryngology-Head and Neck Surgery.
+Because only three residents are chosen for the Core Residency Track and one resident for the T32 Research Track each year for this highly competitive program, applicants are advised to look critically at the strength of their applications, as well as their qualifications, research merits and achievements towards Otolaryngology-Head and Neck Surgery.